DeFoxa/kompact_total_order_multicast/README.md

         - Master logical clock determines message delivery ordering
     - writing logic for local message handling on actors (fn receive_local).
 However, can be easily implemented for receive_network if working in distributed system of master and workers.

+    - TODO: Write simple tui to track current state of workers, indicator for variation of state between workers (bug) and order of delivered messages across spawned workers